 The Umayyads play an important role in Jordan’s history and for this qasr to have lasted in such good shape for 1300 years is pretty impressive.
 Nevertheless, would it have hurt them to write down the qasr’s purpose?
 Because no one has a clue why it’s even there.
 It has arrow slits that were unsuitable for the firing of arrows and its interior is completely inappropriate for a garrison.
 It could’ve been a place for caravans to stop but there’s not a reliable source of water and there’s not any archaeological evidence that any off-white, hunks of scrap metal barely passing for suitable holiday equipment were ever there.
 Ok ok, I am obviously aware that historically a caravan was a group of travellers (often traders) who travelled great distances across sweeping desert vistas or through extravagant Silk Road cities seeking out fortune and finding untold adventure.
 But now the word “caravan” musters no such inspiration.
 Instead, it makes me think of a bloke called Steve dragging his reluctantly obedient family to the beautiful British countryside in their old family saloon, only for them to shack up in a mildew covered white box.
 And among hundreds of others they scrape together some semblance of a holiday in the temporary white favela otherwise known as the caravan park.
 Not that I’ve ever stayed in a caravan… In fact, these are (as per usual) completely unsubstantiated views on things I know almost nothing about.
 You.
 Are.
 Welcome.

 So, we walked around the qasr for a while, its rounded corners and high walls were simple yet absorbing.
-After prying the architect Sebastian from the ancient building we got back in the car and made it no more than a few 100 feet.
+After prying the architect Sebastian from the ancient building we got back in the car and made it no more than a few hundred feet.

 Miniature Gallaghers